Skip to content

 Can a dental clinic charge me if I have low income?

-Yes, some clinics charge a small fee or sliding fee.
+Yes.
+Some clinics charge a small fee or sliding fee.
 Free clinics may charge nothing or request a donation.
 Ask about fees before the visit and before any treatment begins.

 About this guide